muckblog/muckblog.github.io/_posts/2020-11-05-how-i-made-my-first-ever-merch.md

 ![The banana pin in all its glory]({{site.url}}/assets/images/2020/11/img_1303_vignette-2.png)

-## ""Look at that subtle colouring.
-The tasteful thickness.""
+## “Look at that subtle colouring.
+The tasteful thickness.”

 I had my pins but that was all.
 In all the pretty Instagram photos, pins were on a backing card that complimented the design and rounded off the whole thing.
 Backing cards were an option with the manufacturers on Alibaba but I decided early on that I’d make the backing cards separately.
 How, you may ask?
 Business cards!